Skip to Content

 Seedlings on an egg tray

-In addition to the simplicity of mobility, trays are simple to fill and maintain regular moisture thanks to the used watering system.
+In addition to the simplicity of mobility, trays are simple to fill and maintain regular moisture thanks to the watering system.

 The planting mix should be slightly moistened but not completely submerged before adding soil to each compartment.
 Although crumbly, it shouldn’t be gloppy.
 There must be no holes, and the compartments must be packed tightly.

 The majority of these mixtures lack fertilizer.
-Thus the seedlings will require liquid fertilizer a few weeks after germination until they are ready to be transplanted.
+Thus, the seedlings will require liquid fertilizer a few weeks after germination until they are ready to be transplanted.

 3. Start the planting procedure.
 The depth at which the seed should be placed is specified on the seed packet.
 Larger seeds should typically be buried, whereas smaller seeds can usually be placed straight on the ground.